apocas/dashode/README.md

 ## Design notes

  * Usage must be stupid simple
  * Monolithic/self-contained
  * Realtime only
  * Behave like a debug tool / bragging dashboard
  * Does not feature authentication

+## ToDo

+ * Improve clf parsing
+ * Improve Firefox performance

 ## License